bihealth/sodar-server/docs_manual/source/admin_install.rst

     $ cp yourcert.key config/traefik/tls/server.key

 iRODS also excepts a ``dhparams.pem`` file for Diffie-Hellman key exchange.
 You can generate the file using OpenSSL as demonstrated below.
-This will take some time.

 .. code-block:: bash